 The part of the month that you chose to do your monthly breast self examination is important, and is more important if you are pre-menopausal.
 Breasts can be very sensitive at certain times, due to your menstrual cycle, and you are the one that can best determine when you are least tender.
-Most women have the least amount of discomfort if they wait until seven to ten days following the first day of menstrual flow.
-That is likely when the fluid retention (bloating) from your period is lowest.
-If you are comfortable doing it any time during the month, then choose a day in relation to the beginning of your period, and do it on that day every time.
+Most women have the least amount of discomfort if they wait until seven to ten days following the first day of each menstrual flow.
+That is likely when the fluid retention (bloating) from your period is at its lowest.
+If you are comfortable doing it any time during the month, then choose a day in relation to the beginning of your period, and do it on that same day every month.
 That way you will have a built-in reminder.
 Your breasts change a lot during the month (cyclical changes), and you will feel different things inside your breasts at different times of your menstrual cycle.
-If you are postmenopausal, just pick an important day of the month and do the exam on that day every month.
+If you are postmenopausal, just pick an important day of the month and do the exam on that day of the month every month.

-To start the exam, remove any clothing that is above your waist (or perform this when you step from the shower and have toweled off) and stand facing a mirror with your arms hanging down to your side.
+To start the exam, remove any clothing that is above your waist (or perform this when you step from the shower and have toweled off) and stand facing a mirror.
 A triple mirror, similar to what you might find in a clothing store would be excellent, if you can acquire one.
 The area should be well lighted, so plan to do this when the light from the window is best or be sure to have a good lighting fixture near the mirror(s).

 Continue to stand facing the mirror and lift your arms up over your head (like "its a hold up... stick 'em up).
 Hold them there and look for the same symptoms listed above.

 While still facing the mirrors, place your hands on your hips, and push inward and downward, flexing the chest muscles under your breasts.
 Again, look for the same symptoms listed above.
 Look for any bulges in your breasts that show up when you press in and down onto your hips.